rkurniawati/sqlAutoGrader/README.md

 # SQL Autograder
 This is an example repository that is setup to autograde students' SQL assignments in a container using GitHub Action.
-The instructions for the assignment is below.
+The instructions and questions for the assignment are listed below.
 The student workflow is described in this [video](https://youtu.be/AQwLtBUx0bw).

 ## Instructions